ucsc-ospo/ucsc-ospo.github.io/content/project/osre23/ucsc/sus/index.md

 As an early contributor to this project, you will help gather information to inform the project direction – and then help bring it to life!

 Possible tasks:
-- Meet with local teachers or community members to identify new opportunities to engage with students (e.g. outside-of-school workshops, classroom visits, materials for teachers to use independently)
+- Meet with teachers and/or community members to identify new opportunities to engage with students (e.g. outside-of-school workshops, classroom visits, materials for teachers to use independently)
 - Evaluate and test existing learning activities with a high school audience in mind (e.g. consider necessary pre-requisites, time required, ideal activity format)
 - Evaluate and organize existing resources for newcomers (e.g. [Up For Grabs](https://up-for-grabs.net/#/), [Hacktoberfest](https://hacktoberfest.com), internship/fellowship opportunites)
 - Help design and pilot new learning activities and/or workshops
+- Assist in curating an open source repository of the aforementioned resources
 - Conduct outreach to our target communities (e.g. brainstorm a catchy repository name, compose inviting and inclusive emails, design visual project elements)
 - Share your own input and perspective on what it's like to be a newcomer to open source!